exincore/Adrenaline/docs/index.md

-Noradrenaline is a minimal modpack forked from [Adrenaline](https://intergrav.github.io/Adrenaline/) which contains a few minimal quality-of-life features.
+Noradrenaline is a minimal modpack forked from [Adrenaline](https://intergrav.github.io/Adrenaline/) with subtle quality-of-life features.
 It is designed to stay nearly indistinguishable from vanilla.

 ## ➕ Features
 ### 🏳️‍🌈 Quilt!